Originally Posted: Aug 17, 2017

-Well, here’s the funny thing, reader: you never really know if you packed everything you need.
-You can go off lists and what other people say, but you never actually know if you packed everything until about a month into the school year.
-To help you out, though, I can give you a list of things that I have purchased and what information I have gathered from other websites.
+The somewhat elusive college packing list.
+Sure it seems like all those lists on the internet are comprehensive.
+But, here’s the funny thing, reader: you never really know if you packed everything you need.
+You can go off those lists and what other people say, but you never actually know if you packed everything until about a month into the school year.
+To help you out, though, I can give you a list of things that I have purchased and what information I've gathered from websites and since I arrived.

 Hygiene and medical needs